hpc-carpentry/hpc-carpentry.github.io/pages/community.md

 ### Instructor Development

 Instructor development is how our global instructors come together to support each other and develop new teaching and technical skills.
-We create an open and inviting environment through community discussion sessions and project-based small mentorship groups.
+We create an open and inviting environment through community discussions and project-based small group mentoring.

 #### Mentoring Groups